 Summon your inner warrior and charge into battle for the low cost of $150 or less per person.
-This may be the perfect opportunity to mix it up with the bachelorette party ideas for little boys vs. girls competition.
+This may be the perfect opportunity to mix it up with the bachelorette party ideas for the little boys vs. girls competition.
 Losers buy the drinks.

 If you’re in charge of planning the bridal shower, check-in with the Best Man to see if you can collaborate.